oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 ```

-### Verify the domain custom resource
+### Verify the domain resource

-To confirm that the domain custom resource was created, use this command:
+To confirm that the domain resource was created, use this command:

 ```
 kubectl describe domain DOMAINUID -n NAMESPACE